Click the links below for help with drug and alcohol addiction in Cambridgeshire

 As heroin causes a high degree of physical dependence our clinics use substitute drugs such as methadone and buprenorphine to slowly ensure that the level of heroin in the body is reduced without the client experiencing uncomfortable withdrawal symptoms.

-Withdrawal management advice is also provided by our rehab staff to ensure clients are suitably educated to deal with the range of uncomfortable withdrawal symptoms they may experience.
+Withdrawal management advice in Cambridgeshire is also provided by our rehab staff to ensure clients are suitably educated to deal with the range of uncomfortable withdrawal symptoms they may experience.

 Research has indicated that pharmacological interventions on their own are insufficient for sustaining recovery, and that psychosocial interventions are vital for clients to ensure they avoid relapsing.